The Story of a Nice White Lady

 Best onstage orgasm ever!

-Houston, 80, is a force to be enjoyed.
+Houston is a force to be enjoyed.
 Her commanding stage presence makes it easy to feel part of her mid-life escapades whether poignant, funny, or heartbreaking.
 She translates the integrity of her personal experience into a highly credible universal voice.
+She has performed at The Marsh San Francisco, The Marsh Berkeley, Stage Werx, and Fringe Festivals across the USA and Canada.

 Contact Houston to comment on the show, book a performance, or suggest a performance venue.
 Email at firstname.lastname@example.org.